This site is designed for modern web browsers and does not support your version of Internet Explorer.

 What laws do we use?

 The law determines how we can use information.
-The laws we follow that allow us to use identifiable information are listed below:
+In those areas where we use identifiable information, the laws we follow that allow this to happen are listed below:

 - General Data Protection Regulation